 Generally, donations of cash or property to charity are deductible on your personal tax return.
-The deduction for charitable contributions is usually limited to 60% of your AGI under the recent tax law.
-The limit falls to 30% for gifts to private charities and gifts of appreciated stock.
-First deduct gifts that qualify for the 60% limit, then other gifts.
-In general, there's a five-year carryover for gifts you can't deduct this year.
-The IRS website (www.irs.gov) has a database, updated monthly, of charities eligible to receive deductible contributions.
+The itemized deduction for qualified charitable cash contributions is usually limited to 60% of your AGI.
+The limit falls to 50% for noncash contributions and 30% for gifts to private foundations.
+(First, deduct gifts that qualify for the 60% limit, then other gifts.)
+In general, there's a five-year carryover for excess gifts you can't deduct in a single year.